Kate O'Flynn: Career

 In 2014, O'Flynn appeared in her second Mike Leigh film Mr. Turner.
 She would then go on to appear in another of Leigh's films, Peterloo, in 2018.

-In 2015 O'Flynn played the part of Dr Peep in police comedy drama No Offence, reprising her role in all three series.
+In 2015, O'Flynn played the part of Dr Peep in police comedy drama No Offence, reprising her role in all three series.
 The following year, O'Flynn played Myrtle in the BBC Radio 4 sitcom Dot set in the Cabinet War Rooms.
 In the same year, she also played Lady Alexandrina De Courcy in the ITV costume drama Doctor Thorne, based on Anthony Trollope's novel of the same name.
 O'Flynn also played Alice Peabody, the new boss at Hard News in Bridget Jones's Baby.

 Also in 2016, O'Flynn appeared in episode 6 of the second series of BBC's Father Brown "The Eagle and the Daw" as Katherine Corven.
 She reprised the character in the 2017 episode 6.2 "The Jackdaw's Revenge".

-In 2019 O'Flynn played Victoria Woodcock in the television drama Brexit: The Uncivil War, written by James Graham.
+In 2019, O'Flynn played Victoria Woodcock in the television drama Brexit: The Uncivil War, written by James Graham.
 In 2021, she appeared in the miniseries Landscapers as DC Emma Lancing.
 In 2022, O'Flynn appeared in Death in Paradise as DI Neville Parker's sister Izzy.

-In 2023, she was cast in Everyone Else Burns for Channel 4, playing Fiona, the wife of Simon Bird’s character David.
+In 2023, she was cast in Everyone Else Burns for Channel 4, playing Fiona, the wife of Simon Bird's character David.
 For this, she won a Royal Television Society North West Award for Best Performance in a Comedy.
 O'Flynn also appeared as Jen in Henpocalypse! on BBC Two; in the same year she played the lead character, Cassie, in the BBC Radio Four psychological drama Spores.
 In 2024, O'Flynn played Princess Mary Tudor in My Lady Jane, with The i Paper writing she "almost steals the show".

+From October 16-23 2026, O'Flynn will perform at the Almeida Theatre in London in Caryl Churchill's new play Triumph.